transientskp/pyse/README.rst

      ├── radio_pyse-0.3.2.dev9+gfb04dc7.d20240729-py3-none-any.whl
      └── radio_pyse-0.3.2.dev9+gfb04dc7.d20240729.tar.gz

-3. If you want to trigger only the build hooks, you can do:
+3. If you want to trigger only the build hooks (like generating the package version), you can do:

    .. code-block:: bash